Marine - Species

 - Conservation concerns: degradation and loss of estuarine habitats; protection of coastal ocean habitat critical to larval development; viral and bacterial prevalence and mortality; potential for high commercial and recreational harvest; mortality associated with abandoned crab pots; gray crab disease (caused by the pathogenic amoeba Paramoeba perniciosa).

 Abundance of Species

-DNR surveys collected average numbers of blue crab in 2011, reversing a recent trend.
+DNR surveys collected below average numbers of blue crab in 2012, similar to years before 2011.
 The population continues to fluctuate from low numbers seen during and after the long-term drought of 1998-2002.
 Although significantly more rainfall occurred in 2013, overall numbers of blue crab have not recovered in recent years, due possibly to changing climatic conditions and fishing pressure.
 Data used in the associated graph were derived from DNR's inshore crustacean survey and SCECAP projects.
 More information.

-Commercial blue crab pot fishery landings improved in 2011, approaching the long-term average.
-This halts a decline beginning in 2002, when landings were impacted by decade-long drought conditions and relatively low abundance.
+Commercial blue crab pot fishery landings continued to improve in 2012, approaching the long-term average.
+These two years reversed a decline that began in 2002, when landings were impacted by decade-long drought conditions and relatively low abundance.
 Periodic surveys of recreational crabbing indicate that it is important during the warmer months.
 Data presented in this graph were provided by DNR Fisheries Statistics Section.